AndersPier/Magic-Markdown-Editor/README.md

 - Keyboard shortcuts work as standard markdown syntax

 ### Copying Content
-1. Click the "Copy Rendered Text" button
+1. Click the green "Copy Rendered Text" button
-2. The text is automatically copied to your clipboard
+2. The text is automatically copied to your clipboard, as formatted text (for inserting into e.g. Word, Powerpoint, etc.)
 3. A green checkmark confirms successful copying

 ## Supported Markdown Elements